What are the other Names for this Condition? (Also known as/Synonyms)

-- Patients with PD experience mainly motor symptoms including impaired movement and posture.
-Cognitive, psychiatric, sensory, and autonomic symptoms may also be present.
+- Individuals with Parkinson’s Disease mainly experience motor symptoms including impaired movement, balance, and posture.
+Cognitive, psychiatric, sensory, and autonomic symptoms may also be present

-- Some forms of PD are familial (due to genetic factors), while most are idiopathic (where the factors are not known).
-Parkinsonism may also develop due to secondary causes, such as injury to the brain or an infection.
+- Some forms of Parkinson’s Disease are familial (due to inherited genetic factors), while most are idiopathic (where the factors are not known).
+The disorder may also develop due to secondary causes such as injury to the brain or an infection

-- Currently, there is no cure for the condition, but the symptoms of PD may be treated using medications and physiotherapy.
-This can also slow the progression of the condition.
+- Currently, there is no cure for the condition, but the symptoms of Parkinson’s Disease may be treated using medications and physiotherapy.
+This can also slow the progression of the condition

 - The prognosis of Parkinson’s Disease depends on many factors.
 Some forms of PD are better controlled than others.
-For a majority of people, Parkinsonism may progress slowly and appear over time, but for some unknown reason, symptoms may rapidly progress in others.
+For a majority of people, the disorder is known to progress; but in others, and for some unknown reason, the symptom progression may be rapid

 Who gets Parkinson’s Disease?
 (Age and Sex Distribution)